sbasnet7227/learning-journal/README.md

   - node -e 'console.log("works")' : response will be works
 - Install ESLint :
 - Integrate ESLint with VS Code
+- install git:
-- install git using brew install git command
+  - use command :brew install git command
+- Config Git with Git userName and email associated with git.